reactjs/react.dev/src/content/reference/react/use.md

 }
 ```

-But using `await` in a [server component](/reference/react/components#server-components) will block the rendering of the [server component](/reference/react/components#server-components) until the `await` statement is finished.
+But using `await` in a [Server Component](/reference/react/components#server-components) will block the rendering of the [Server Component](/reference/react/components#server-components) until the `await` statement is finished.

-Passing a Promise from a server component to a client component wrapped in a Suspense boundary prevents the Promise from blocking the rendering of the server component.
+Passing a Promise from a Server Component to a Client Component wrapped in a Suspense boundary prevents the Promise from blocking the rendering of the Server Component.
 This enables the Suspense component's fallback to be displayed to the user.
 When the Promise resolves, the value of the Promise is read by `use`.
-This value is used to render the client component which replaces the Suspense component's fallback.
+This value is used to render the Client Component which replaces the Suspense component's fallback.

 </DeepDive>